Darshanbreddy/ML_FREE_CODE_CAMP/README.md

 R² (Coefficient of Determination), Calculates R² for a model with one feature, Adds a correlated feature and shows how R² increases, Adjusted R², Adds a random (useless) feature to show how R² can still increase.
 Calculates Adjusted R² to demonstrate how it penalizes useless features.)

+Logistic Regression.ipynb file explanation
+Dataset Creation & Visualization: Generates a synthetic binary classification dataset (e.g., Study Hours & Sleep Hours → Pass or Fail).
+Plots the points in two colors so you can visually see the separation between the two classes.

+Why Linear Regression Fails for Classification: Demonstrates how Linear Regression can produce invalid probability values (<0 or >1) and is sensitive to outliers, making it unsuitable for binary classification.

+Overfitting & Underfitting Intuition: Uses a simple plot to explain how an overly simple model (underfitting) or an overly complex model (overfitting) can both fail to generalize well.

+Training Logistic Regression Model: Fits a Logistic Regression model to the dataset, calculates the decision boundary, and plots it to show how the model separates the two classes.

+Confusion Matrix: Generates a confusion matrix to evaluate the model’s predictions, showing True Positives, False Positives, True Negatives, and False Negatives for better understanding of model accuracy.